-Your benefit is calculated using the formula in effect on your retirement date, your average final compensation, and years of creditable service.
-You can apply for benefit payments to begin when you reach age 60.
+Your benefit is calculated using the formula in effect on your retirement date.
+It is based on your average final compensation and years of creditable service at that time.
+You can apply for benefit payments to begin when you reach age 55.

-If you have at least 20 years of creditable service when you leave, you can apply for early payments starting at age 50.
+If you have at least 15 years of creditable service as an officer when you leave, you can apply for early payments starting at age 50.
 However, your benefit is reduced because you may receive payments for a longer period of time than if you had waited until you were eligible for service retirement.